Probiotics & Eczema

-In the past decades, scientists have been heavily discussing the association between probiotics/prebiotics and relief or prevention of eczema.
-Based on the natural properties of probiotics/prebiotics, long-term usage of them do not result in severe side effects like those caused by steroids.
-Therefore, if they are proven to possess eczema-relieving property, it will be a huge breakthrough in eczema treatment.
+In the past decades, scientists have been heavily discussing the association between probiotics/prebiotics and the relief or prevention of eczema.
+Based on the natural properties of probiotics/prebiotics, long-term usage of them does not result in severe side effects like those caused by steroids.
+Therefore, if they are proven to possess eczema-relieving properties, it will be a huge breakthrough in eczema treatment.

 On the contrary, taking probiotics as a preventive measure is more generally accepted by scientists.
 A meta-analysis published in 2014 included 27 different research papers and analyzed 2797 people’s data, discovering that probiotics supplementation during pregnancy and early infancy was indeed related to statistically significant reduction in risk of eczema.
 Surely, further investigation is still needed.

 - Gerasimov et al. Probiotic Supplement Reduces Atopic Dermatitis in Preschool Children: A Randomized, Double-blind, Placebo-controlled, Clinical Trial.
 Am J Clin Dermatol.
 2010;11(5):351-61.